 The VRC imaging staff employ professional capture and digital imaging techniques to achieve high quality in images presented for history of art classes, publications, and outreach materials.
-Collection images are captured at a high resolution using industry color and tonal standards as guidelines.
-All work is conducted on calibrated monitors in a regulated work environment.
-Final results are the product of the quality of source material and post-processing employing professional imaging practices.
-Input methods include copy photography of books, periodicals and primary resource material, flatbed scanning of 2-dimensional reflective material, and film scanning of 35mm slides as well as transparencies and film up to 8 x 10”.
-The imaging staff also handle the ingest, processing and file management for all vendor images purchased through the VRC.
+Collection images are captured at high resolution using industry standard color and guides and processed on color calibrated monitors for best possible digital reproduction of the source image.
+Images are captured via digital photography of books, periodicals and primary resource material, as well as digital scanning of slides, negatives and film.

 The VRC houses many valuable original archival photograph collections.
 The VRC staff employs trained librarians and archivists and utilizes graduate students in Archival Administration to preserve and create access to this unique content.